 Deal closure or winning rate is a pretty crucial success factor when it comes to evaluating the performance of proposal teams and the sales team as a whole.

 As they say, there is nothing like success.
 Success brings positivity, excitement, joy, it attracts more business, and in turn bring more people to the team.
 Consistently cracking deals isn’t easy, it never was and never will be.

 But one must not forget, the proposal team has to get quite a few things right before its sales manager presses the ‘send’ button on the proposal email.

-There are quite a few hurdles in creating an impressive proposal.
+There are quite a few challenges in creating and managing an impressive proposal.
 Remember, some of these challenges are similar to common mistakes proposal writers make.
-If I list-out all these challenges and group them together, they would belong to one of the following
+If I list out all these challenges and group them together, they would belong to one of the following

 - Proposal Writing – Time Challenge

 And you will notice, these aspects/ challenges are interdependent; meaning, if the sales team changes its focus on time, it affects quality; if it focuses too much on accountability then it can impact the time and customer buy-in, and so on.

 Let me describe each challenge in the proposal writing briefly.